-The standard practice overall should be that where an athlete / relay team does not finish a race, it is generally to be denoted as DNF rather than DQ, including in hurdles races where a technical rule has been breached but the athlete does not reach the finish line.
+The standard practice overall should be that where an athlete / relay team does not finish a race, it is generally to be denoted as DNF rather than DQ, including in hurdles races where a technical rule has been breached but the athlete obviously stopped racing even if eventually reaching the finish line.
 Rule 8.4.4 of the Technical Rules is in place to cover the situation where such an athlete or team makes a protest - so sub-rule 8.4.4 is thus added.